Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Alternative treatment options include massage, acupuncture or various chiropractic procedures.
 [17]

-Medications and exercises for cervical spine pain
+Medication and exercises for cervical spine pain

 Exercises against cervical spine pain